tailix/libkernaux/README.md

 #### Packages

-* `--with-libc` - provides the replacement for some standard C functions.
+* `--with-libc-all` - provides the replacement for some standard C functions.
   Useful in freestanding environment, where no libc is present.
 You can also separately include or exclude components:
   * `--with[out]-libc-atoi`
   * `--with[out]-libc-isdigit`
   * `--with[out]-libc-isspace`